 Edward D W Lawford was the Manager whilst the vessel operated out of Fleetwood

-Transferred in 1937 to Grimsby for Northern’s with H Markham Cook as manager
+1937 Transfered to Grimsby for Northern’s with H Markham Cook as manager

-Requisitioned in 1939 as a Boom Defense Vessel and an Armed Boarding Vessel operating on the Northern Routes
+1939 Requisitioned as a Boom Defense Vessel and an Armed Boarding Vessel operating on the Northern Routes

 One of her conflicts was with the U Boat U 25 Commanded by Herbert Viktor Schultze.